-(b) Post-Nationality in the European Union's East and North (published by Nova Science Publishers) from which the first volume has already been published: The Dutch: Creativity in the Face of Nature (2016).
-Other manuscripts that are to be published within this series: The Polish: Myths and Reality; The Hungarians: Borders of Language and Dilemmas of Identity; The Bulgarians: A Forged Mélange; The Swedes: The Main Nordic-Europeans.
+(b) Post-Nationality in the European Union's East and North (published by Nova Science Publishers) from which these four has already been published: The Dutch: Creativity in the Face of Nature (2016), The Poles: Myths and Reality (2017), The Hungarians: Borders of Language and Dilemmas of Identity (2019) and The Bulgarians: A Forged Mélange (2019).
+The last manuscript is to be published within this series (that was finished in 2020): The Swedes: The Main Nordic-Europeans.

 Dr. Cohen is also the author of two previous works - Who's Afraid of a Jewish State?
 Constitutional and Ideological Aspects (2001), and Why Religion?
 (2003), a study of the role of religion and nationality.

-Yehuda (b.
-1931) published his first book about the Jewish State mentioned above, after he turned into academic research at the age of 66, following 40 years of being a professional advocate in Jerusalem.
+Yehuda (1931-2020) published his first book about the Jewish State mentioned above, after he turned into academic research at the age of 66, following 40 years of being a professional advocate in Jerusalem.